kaohman/sea-level-rise-data/README.md

   ```

 * #### POST `api/v1/stations`
   Users can post a new station to the stations table.
+Response is the unique id for the new station that was created.
 If a duplicate `noaa_id` is given an error response will be sent.
 Required parameters for the request body are outlined below:

   | Parameters | Format  | Details                             |
   | :----------|:--------|:------------------------------------|